DNS hijacking using a non-responding name server

 This is most likely because:

-- the domain is new and the name servers have not yet been configured for it
+- the domain is new and the name servers do not yet have a zone configured for the domain

-- there is an error or typo in the configuration
+- there is an error or typo in the delegation or on the name servers configuration

 - the domain may have been incorrectly decommissioned or transferred and has been removed from the name server but not from the parent zone